Thought Leadership

 2025

-Yet despite this legislation, the majority of payers are still using copay accumulators, not to mention copay maximizer programs.
+As payers continue to refine their cost-containment strategies, copay accumulator and copay maximizer programs have quietly become standard tools in their playbook.
+Despite recent legislation, the majority of payers are still using copay accumulators, not to mention copay maximizer programs.
 These copay adjustment programs limit the amount of money that payers contribute to pharmacy benefit costs by changing how manufacturers’ patient assistance program (PAP) funds are applied.

+Should plans opt to move away from accumulators due to regulatory pressure, copay maximizer programs may become a preferred alternative, as they aren’t subject to the same restrictions.
 In both types of programs, PAP payments do not count toward the patient’s pharmacy deductible or out-of-pocket maximum.
 With accumulators, the patient becomes responsible for the full cost of their therapy once PAP funds are exhausted—which can lead to medication abandonment.
 Maximizers programs pose less of a surprise, as the annual value of PAP funds is used to determine the patient’s monthly cost-share.

 The growing prevalence of these programs is reshaping patient affordability, influencing adherence, and heightening pressure on manufacturers’ patient assistance programs (PAPs).
 In this first installment of our two-part series, we’ll review MMIT’s latest Indices research to discuss how payers are deploying these programs today.